About the Royal Archaeological Institute

 The Institute's interests span all aspects of the archaeological, architectural and landscape history of the British Isles.
 Membership is open to all with an interest in these areas.

-The major activities of the Institute are:
+The primary activities of the Institute are:

 • Providing advice and contributing to opinion forming.
 The Institute actively participates in areas of public concern that fall within its remit.